 - Impaired driving: 0.0 BAC while operating a vehicle.
 There should not be any drugs in your system.

 - Passengers: There should not be any passengers in your vehicle.

-- License: You will not be allowed to upgrade this license to commercial licenses.
+- License: You cannot upgrade this license to a commercial one.

 - Driver: You cannot work as an associated driver.

 - Demerits: The class 7 license will be invalid if you have eight demerit points.

 You must take a knowledge test to get a class 7 license.
 The test is all about knowing your driving skills.
 If you want to pass the test, you must thoroughly cover the Alberta Drivers Handbook.
 It is worth mentioning that all the questions will come from the class 7 Handbook directly.
 Therefore, you must ensure that you have reviewed the class 7 handbook many times.
 Also, the Drivers Handbook is easily accessible.
 You can download a copy and read it in your free time.
 Once you know the driving rules, you can consider taking practice tests.

 There are many online practice tests.
 You can write as many as you want to be fully confident about your driving skills.
 Also, practice tests will familiarize you with the question type and format.
 As a result, you can write the official test confidently.

 As stated earlier, the class 7 license is the first step to getting a full driver’s license.
 Regarding the test, I will test some basic knowledge about traffic signs and road rules.
 Also, it will ask questions about safe driving measures.
 Here are a few things that can help you to understand the knowledge test better.